The Fallen Angel (painting): History and description

 In 1845, while he was at the National School of Fine Arts, Cabanel won the second Grand Prix de Rome, which allowed him to move to Italy for a few years.
 Like all the other residents, he had to send paintings back regularly to testify the progress he was making during his stay in Rome.
 It was in this context that he painted The Fallen Angel, in 1847.
 Cabanel opted for a subject not often represented in French painting: the fall from Heaven of the Fallen Angel, who went on to become the Devil.

-Depicting an angel expelled from heaven by God, the painting shows a saddened Lucifer, with his hands crossed and tears running from his eyes.
+Depicting an angel expelled from heaven by God, the painting shows an enraged Lucifer, with his hands crossed and tears running from his eyes.
 He lies on the ground, naked, while angels fly in the sky above to show the glory of God.

-Cabanel painted the work at the Villa Médicis in Rome as his second official envoi to Paris (envoi 2e année).
+Cabanel painted the work at the Villa Médicis in Rome as his second official envoi to Paris.

-The painting has been in the collection of the Musée Fabre since 1889 (inv.
-889.2.1).
+The painting has been in the collection of the Musée Fabre since 1889.
 The Musée Fabre collection record gives the unframed dimensions as 120.50 × 196.50 cm (framed: 160 × 223 cm).

 Analysis

 A Romantic work, the figure of Lucifer is shown as a nude, handsome young man reclining, hands clasped, his face partially obscured by his arm.
-His wings are mostly white at the scapulars but dappled with blue and gold while the primary feathers are a rich dark navy that blend into the dark foreground.
-A thorny vine trails behind his legs and near his feet.
-In the sky numerous less detailed angels are in flight all towards the same direction Lucifer faces.
-Lucifer glares out angrily from behind his arm, tears visibly in his eyes.
+His wings are mostly white at the scapulars but dappled with blue and gold, while the primary feathers are a rich dark navy that blends into the dark foreground.
+A thorny blackberry vine trails behind his legs and near his feet.
+In the sky numerous less detailed angels are in flight all moving in the same direction Lucifer faces.
+Lucifer glares out angrily from behind his arm, tears visible in his eyes.

 In Rome, Cabanel meditated at length on the theme of the fallen angel.
-In this depiction, the angel is dressed in a large drape and faces away from the viewer.
+In this depiction, the angel is dressed in a large drape and faces the viewer.

 Detail, depicting Lucifer in a state of rage.

-Reception and significance

-The painting is regularly cited in literature on Cabanel and nineteenth-century French academic painting and is included in the Musée Fabre's presentation of Cabanel's work as a key early canvas from his Roman period; it also appears in the principal exhibition catalogue *Alexandre Cabanel, 1823–1889 : la tradition du beau* (Somogy, 2010).